- CEMC Home

 Any student may choose to write any level (Junior or Senior) of the contest.

-The CCC is written in February.
-The CCO is invitation only and written in May.
+The CCC is held online in February.
+The CCO is invitation only and held in May.
 See details for current year.

 Schools that have not registered for previous contests are encouraged to participate, and can start by filling out a New School Application form.